ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-001-SOFGNN-Graph-Neural-Networking-Challenge/README.md

 # ITU-ML5G-PS-001-SOFGNN-Graph-Neural-Networking-Challenge
 This repository contains the code and description of our solution as well as the report and the final presentation slide.

+##Requirements
+Our implementation is based on the tensorflow version of [RouteNet model](https://github.com/BNN-UPC/GNNetworkingChallenge/tree/2021_Routenet_TF).
+The main librairies used are:

+• numpy==1.19.5

+• pandas==1.3.2

+• tensorflow==2.4.2

+• networkx==2.5.1

+All of them can be installed with pip install.
+The python version is Python 3.8.8.

 # Credits
 This project is the result of collaboration between: